Max Seibald

-Maxwell Oren Seibald (born August 14, 1987) is a former professional lacrosse player for the Boston Cannons of Major League Lacrosse.
+Maxwell Oren Seibald (born August 14, 1987) is an Israeli-American former professional lacrosse player for the Boston Cannons of Major League Lacrosse.
 He played midfield position.
 He graduated in 2009 from Cornell University.
 He is a former Tewaaraton Award winner, and two-time Team USA player.
 He played for Team Israel in 2018.

 Early and personal life

 Seibald is from Hewlett, New York, and is Jewish.
 He is the son of Jack (who was born on the Caribbean island of Curaçao) and Stephanie Seibald, and has two older sisters.
 His paternal grandmother lived in Netanya, Israel, for five years, which is where she met his grandfather.
 His nickname is Seabiscuit.

 He attended Hewlett High School, where Seibald was a two-time high school All-American in lacrosse, was named to the Newsday 2004 All-Long Island Empire State team, lettered four times in soccer, three times in track, and twice in football, and was the school's Male Athlete of the year as a senior.
 As a child he attended Camp Starlight in Starlight, Pennsylvania, where he found his love for lacrosse.
 In 2016, he was also attending the New York University Stern School of Business.

 On May 18, 2019, Seibald married Lauren Rubel in Manhattan.
 Both attended Hewlett High School and Camp Starlight.
 On January 11, 2021, their son Cooper Hayes was born.